microsoft/react-native-winrt/docs/USAGE.md

  - When building the `WinRTTurboModule` project, you may see compiler build warnings like *"warning C4702: unreachable code"*.
 These warnings can be safely ignored and are a result of projecting a subset of the Windows SDK.

 - When building the `WinRTTurboModule` project, you may see several IntelliSense build errors and warnings in the Visual Studio Error List Window.
 These can be safely ignored, and the project should still build successfully.

+- When running your React Native app, you may see the following error: *'Invariant Violation: Module AppRegistry is not a registered callable module (calling runApplication).
+A frequent cause of the error is that the application entry file path is incorrect.
+This can also happen when the JS bundle is corrupt or there is an early initialization error when loading React Native.'*

+    To address this error, make sure to import the WinRTTurboModule **before** the App import statement in `index.js*.